jigmetnamgyal/Data-Structure-and-Algorithm/practisecpp/intro.md

 - Declaration  - statement that says this symbol/function exists.
 - Definition - This is what the function is.
 The body of the function.
 - And the two file is connected with a Linker.

-## Linker
-- Once our file have been compiled linker will find the definition of the function and wire up to the function declaration.
-If the Linker can't find the definition it will produce a Linker error.

 ## How c++ compiler works